CS171/Homework_instructions/week-04/lab/week-04_lab.md

 > ```javascript
 > .text( (d) => { return d; } );
 > ```
 > There are tons of implications if you change an anonymous ES5 function to an ES6 function.
-We encourage you to up on the differences [here](https://www.w3schools.com/js/js_arrow_function.asp).
+We encourage you to read up on the differences [here](https://www.w3schools.com/js/js_arrow_function.asp).
 One useful feature of arrow functions is their default return value if the function only has one statement.
 This allows us to shorten our anonymous function even more:
 > ```javascript
 > .text( d => d );
 > ```